 When something affects you personally, whether it be suffering from addiction, financial strain, or even infertility, it’s easy to fall into the mindset that you are completely alone in your struggles.
 This is not the case!
 People exist who are going through what you’re going through.
 Empathy runs strong in everything.
 You just have to know where to look and be adamant in looking.

-Since having her daughter, Ella, through the assistance of CCRM Boston, Laura has been heavily involved with online infertility communities.
+Since having her daughter, Ella, through the assistance of CCRM Fertility of Boston, Laura has been heavily involved with online infertility communities.
 Advocating for yourself and others is a wonderful thing.
 Laura was fortunate to have this outlet of other women in similar situations.
 They send support via text and have each other’s backs when they think no one can empathize with them.

 Coincidentally enough, Laura’s journey to get in contact with CCRM also started online.
 Laura had a feeling she was going to have trouble conceiving because her period had never been consistent.
 This feeling was proven accurate when she became pregnant in July 2018, but lost the baby only ten weeks later.
 Frustrated and confused, she reached out to a woman on Instagram.
 The woman posted about her own infertility troubles and Laura decided to inquire and see if she could offer any insight.
-Thankfully, that woman directed her to Dr. Alison Zimon of CCRM Boston.
+Thankfully, that woman directed her to Dr. Alison Zimon of CCRM Fertility of Boston.

 After hearing out Laura’s situation, Dr. Zimon recommended intrauterine insemination (IUI).
 Laura and her husband, Paul, wanted to first try conceiving with prescribed medication, but Dr. Zimon flat out told them it would be a waste of time.
 It was Dr. Zimon’s direct and honest attitude and approach that helped Laura’s trust for her to quickly grow.
 Because of this, the IUI was an easy procedure to agree with.